pingforhelp/BCA/docs/computer-sci/c/mid_imp.md

 # Mid Problem Sloving using C

-# UNIT – I: INTRODUCTION TO COMPUTER PROGRAMMING
+# UNIT-I INTRODUCTION TO COMPUTER PROGRAMMING

 ++*10 Marks Questions*++
 - Explain the structure of a C program.
 Describe each part with an example.